 Alternatively, you can run a different container on each of several worker pools.
 A worker pool is a group of VMs that you configure to use the same compute options and container.
 In this case, you still probably want to rely on the environment variables set by Vertex AI to coordinate communication between the VMs.
 You can customize the training code of each worker pool to perform whatever arbitrary tasks you want; how you do this depends on your goal and which ML framework you use.

-Track and visualize custom training experiments using Vertex TensorBoard
+Track and visualize custom training experiments using Vertex AI TensorBoard

-Vertex TensorBoard is a managed version of TensorBoard, a Google open source project for visualizing machine learning experiments.
-With Vertex TensorBoard you can track, visualize, and compare ML experiments and then share them with your team.
+Vertex AI TensorBoard is a managed version of TensorBoard, a Google open source project for visualizing machine learning experiments.
+With Vertex AI TensorBoard you can track, visualize, and compare ML experiments and then share them with your team.
 You can also use TensorBoard Profiler to pinpoint and fix performance bottlenecks to train models faster and cheaper.

-To use Vertex TensorBoard with custom training, you must do the following:
+To use Vertex AI TensorBoard with custom training, you must do the following:

-Create a Vertex TensorBoard instance in your project to store your experiments.
+Create a Vertex AI TensorBoard instance in your project to store your experiments.

 Configure a service account to run the custom training job with appropriate permissions.

 Adjust your custom training code to write out TensorBoard compatible logs to Cloud Storage.

-For a step-by-step guide on getting started with these requirements, see Using Vertex TensorBoard with custom training.
+For a step-by-step guide on getting started with these requirements, see Using Vertex AI TensorBoard with custom training.

 If you aren't sure that you want to perform custom training, read a comparison of custom training and AutoML.